dbos-inc/dbos-docs/docs/tutorials/idempotency-tutorial.md

 In this guide, you'll learn how to make operations idempotent.

 Operon allows users to send any request with an _idempotency key_ to guarantee it only executes once, even if the request is sent multiple times.
-This is especially useful if your operation have side effects like mutating database tables or creating resources in external APIs.
+This is especially useful if your operations have side effects like making a payment or sending an email.

 ### Setting Idempotency Keys